Mosqlimate-project/sprint-template/scores/scores.md

 ## Ensemble

-Voting regressor
-A voting regressor is a meta estimator that takes the average or weighted averages of the forecasts produced by all the models in the ensemble.
+**Voting regressor**: The voting regressor is a meta estimator that takes the average or weighted averages of the forecasts produced by all the models in the ensemble.
 When using a weighted average, various weighting schemes will be explored to optimize the ensemble's performance.

-Stacking regressor
-The Stacking regressor is similar to the Voting regressor, with the difference that it combines the individual forecasts using a regression model specified.
+**Stacking regressor**: The Stacking regressor is similar to the Voting regressor, with the difference that it combines the individual forecasts using a regression model specified.
 This final estimator is trained using cross-validation.

 # Results